Gotchas & Edge Cases

 9. Missing end for blocks

+Jyro is explicit about block delimiters.
 Every if, while, for, foreach, and switch block must be closed with end.
+Inside a switch, each case and default block is implicitly terminated by the next case, default, or the closing end.
 A missing end causes a parse error at the end of the script or at the start of the next block.

 10. No string interpolation